sequentech/frestq/RESTQP.md

  Text field of up to 1024 characters.
 This is a required field and should be a URL.
-This protocol is based on the premise that a receiver always has a way of reaching the sender.
-Note that this URL corresponds with the root queues URL and not with a specific queue.
+This protocol is based on the premise that a receiver always has a way of reaching the sender, i.e. it's a peer to peer protocol.
+Note that this URL corresponds with the root queues URL and not with a specific queue URL.

 * data

  JSON field of any length.
-Length is only limited admitted by the backend database for UnicodeText.
+Length is only limited admitted by the backend database for VARCHAR.
 This is the payload of the message, use it as you want.

 * async_data

  JSON Dictionary field of any length.
-Length is only limited admitted by the backend database for UnicodeText.
+Length is only limited admitted by the backend database for VARCHAR.
 Each key of this dictionary points to a value which should be an URL.
 This URL is meant to be downloaded locally by the receiver asynchronously on the background.
-Message is meant to be only processed by the action handler when all the async_data has been downloaded successfully.
 Use this to transfer big chunks of data in standard ways, like an http/ftp file server.
 You could use for magnet/torrents links too or any other kind of stuff, why not.

 * pingback_date